BarnTheKnee/Mad-Island-Uncensor/README.md

 > [!NOTE]
 > The Linux/SteamOS version creates a backup by default.
 Both the original and backup files are located in the "Mad Island_Data" folder.

-1. Download and extract the .zip file into your game's main folder.
+1. Download and extract the .zip file into the game's main folder.
 2. Open a terminal in that directory and run the following command:
 ```text
 chmod +x ./MIUncensor && ./MIUncensor